How Leadership Coaching Works: A Behind-the-Scenes Look

 I’ll challenge you.
 A lot.

 This isn’t therapy, so I’m not going to spend six months helping you feel better about the problem.
-I’m going to point out your contribution to it.
-Directly.
+That’s not how leadership coaching works, my friend.

-Once you see the pattern, we redesign the environment.
+Once you see your patterns, we begin to redesign the environment.

-This isn’t about “delegating better” or “empowering your people.”
-Those are tactics that operate inside the same broken silo.
+Keep in mind, this isn’t about “delegating better” or “empowering your people.”
+Those are tactics that operate inside the same broken environment you’ve already created.

 This is about architectural changes: